stouch/docs/getting-started/troubleshooting.md

 Due to the enormous number of people using Directus, our Core Team can only provide support to paying Directus Cloud customers or clients who purchase support hours.
 :::

+## General Issues

+### I can't save content with certain languages, characters, or emoji

+This is an issue with the database itself.
+Please confirm that your database, tables, and fields are all set to use `utf8-mb4` charset and encoding.

 ## Installation Issues

 ### The app shows an error saying that there aren't any system extensions installed